timescale/docs/tutorials/financial-tick-data/ingest-real-time-websocket-data.md

 Using batching is a fairly common pattern when ingesting data into TimescaleDB from Kafka, Kinesis, or websocket connections.

-Now you can implement a batching solution in Python with Psycopg2.
+You can implement a batching solution in Python with Psycopg2.
 Remember to implement the ingestion logic within the `on_event` function that you can then pass over to the websocket object.